-Non-derivative Fair value at December 31, 2020 Valuation technique Significant unobservable input Range (weighted average) Relationship of inputs to fair value equity Non-listed stocks \$ 1,514,827 Market approach Discount of marketability 40% The higher the discount of marketability, the lower the fair value Non-derivative equity Fair value at December 31, 2019 Valuation technique Significant unobservable input Range (weighted average) Relationship of inputs to fair value Non-listed stocks \$ 1,518,539 Market approach Discount of marketability 40% The higher the discount of marketability, the lower the fair value
+Valuation technique Significant unobservable input Range (weighted average) Relationship of inputs to fair value Non-derivative equity Non-listed stocks \$ 1.806.258 Market multiplier approach Discount of marketability 40% The higher the discount of marketability, the lower the fair value Fair v alue at Valuation Significant Range Relationship of Decembe er 31, 2020 technique unobservable input (weighted average) inputs to fair value Non-derivative equity Non-listed stocks \$ 1,514,827 Market multiplier approach Discount of marketability 40% The higher the discount of marketability, the lower the fair value

 - H. The valuation process for fair values classified at Level 3 is the responsibility of the risk management department, which verifies the financial instrument's fair value.
 The result of the evaluation is then reviewed and approved by the risk management department of the Group's parent company.
 The risk management department evaluates the independence, reliability, consistency, and representativeness of the information source, and periodically verifies the valuation model and calibrates the valuation parameters, ensuring the valuation process and valuation results are in accordance with IFRS's requirements. - I. Use of different valuation models or assumptions may result in difference measurement.
-The following is the effect of profit or loss or of other comprehensive income from financial instruments categorized within Level 3 if the valuation input of financial instrument classified in Level 3 moves upward or downward by 1%:
+The following is the effect of other comprehensive income from financial instruments categorized within Level 3 if the valuation input of financial instrument classified in Level 3 moves upward or downward by 1%:

-December 31, 2020
+December 31, 2021

 Recognised in other comprehensive income

-Favourable change Unfavourable change
+Favourable change Unfavourable

 Financial assets

-Equity instrument \$ 5,050 (\$ 5,050)
+Equity instrument \$ \$ 7,741 (\$ 7,74

-December 31, 2019
+2020

-Recognised in other of comprehensive income
+Recognised in other compi rehensive income

 Favourable change Unfavourable change

 Financial assets

-Equity instrument \$ 5,062 (\$ 5,062)
+Equity instrument \$ 5,050 (\$ 5,050)